libp2p/specs/connections/hole-punching.md

 punching.
 The document refers to publicly reachable hosts as _public_ and non-publicly reachable hosts as _private_.

+Note: (For now) this document ignores the case where two hosts are not publicly reachable, but operate within the same local layer 2 or layer 3 network.
+Oftentimes in such cases direct connections between the two hosts can be established without prior hole punching.

 ### Platforms

 We differentiate two types of platforms: _browser_ and _non-browser_.